Walrus: A Cross-Domain Foundation Model for Continuum Dynamics: Training Details

 MPP settings were configured to best match original training settings.
 Per-trajectory normalization is used within the model, though the loss is computed in globally normalized space.
 At each step, the full field is predicted, ie $\vu_{t+1} = \mathcal M(U_t)$.

 The longer context length (16) used by MPP AvIT-L during pretraining was a significant cost during finetuning, but we found we were able to reduce this to the context used by \Walrus\ (6) with minimal loss of accuracy during finetuning.
+As metrics had already been computed for other models by the time this became apparent, the first prediction step was kept at T=17 for 2D systems for consistency.
 Field-specific embedding layers were re-initialized due to new fields that were not encountered during pretraining.

 Hyperparameters selected for MPP-AViT-L were learning rate $1E-4$ and at maximum batch size 32, though the longer context of MPP generally meant that batch size was more memory dependent.